RaspAP/raspap-docs/docs/index.md

 You are also encouraged to use RaspAP's community-led [Docker container](docker.md).

 Please note that "supported" is not a guarantee.
 If you are able to improve support for your preferred distro, we encourage you to [actively contribute](#get-involved) to the project.
-Read [this FAQ](faq.md#distros) before installing RaspAP in a desktop environment.

 ## Get involved
 We welcome all users of RaspAP to contribute to the project.
 This can take the form of [issue reports](https://github.com/RaspAP/raspap-webgui/issues), [discussions](https://github.com/RaspAP/raspap-webgui/discussions), or [pull requests](https://github.com/RaspAP/raspap-webgui/pulls).